OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 This can be done by creating a **random string** as a file-name.
 If the file-name is required by the business needs, proper input validation should be done against client-side, and back-end side attack vectors.

+### File Storage Location

+All file uploaded will be stored in a location on the server.
+This location must be chosen based on security and business requirements.
+The following points are set by security priority, and are inclusive:

+1. Store the files on a **different host**, which allow for complete segragation of duties between the application serving the user, and the host handling file uploads and their storage.
+2. Store the files in a **private directory**, where only administrative access is allowed.
+3. Store the files on a **public directory**, and set them in write permissions only.

+> If read access is required, setting proper controls is a must (_e.g._ internal IP, authorized user, etc.)

 # Context

 Into web applications, when we expect upload of working documents from users, we can expose the application to submission of documents that we can categorize as *malicious*.